robin-rpr/calos/CONTRIBUTING.rst

 open.
 Related to this, issues do often move between priority levels.
 In particular, if you think we picked the wrong priority level, please say so.

-What part of Charliecloud is affected?
+What part of Clearly is affected?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Choose *one or more components* from: